diage/CodariCore/README.md

 set main hand to stick //Done
 block break //Done
 set slot to 7 on load //Done

-check if double jump is working role switching is not working currently
+check if double jump is working //Partially

+Figure out what is wrong with double jump role switching is not working currently
+Lose equipment when you die
+get rid of aoe debug
+turn off effects when game ends set hunger to full after game ends
+Test serialization

+BUG!
+Glass started counting down

 ---------------
     : QOL :